Murder of Suzanne Pilley: Appeal

 David Gilroy continues to maintain his innocence.
 On 27 April 2012, he lodged an intimation of his intention to appeal against conviction, under section 109(1) of the Criminal Procedure (Scotland) Act 1995, with the Clerk of Justiciary.
-The appeal was rejected by the Court of Criminal Appeal in Edinburgh on 20 December 2012.
+The appeal was unanimously rejected by the Court of Criminal Appeal in Edinburgh on 20 December 2012.
+In 2013 his lawyers attempted to have his case reviewed by the UK Supreme Court, arguing the police had acted illegally, however their arguments were rejected by all three judges.
 In June 2017 the Scottish Criminal Cases Review Commission closed their review of the case.
+Shortly after this, the Crown Office and Procurator Fiscal Service announced that evidence from the case would be removed from storage and destroyed.
+Gilroy's family argued this would make it difficult for him to overturn his conviction, however a spokesperson for the COPFS defended the decision, stating: “David Gilroy was convicted of murder and his appeal and application to the Scottish Criminal Cases Review Commission were unsuccessful.
+As such there is no legal basis for COPFS to retain the productions relating to this case.”
+The police subsequently announced that Gilroy's car, believed to be used to transport Suzanne Pilley's corpse, would be auctioned.

 Aftermath

 Despite extensive searches during the police investigation and after the trial, the body of Suzanne Pilley has never been found.
 Her remains are believed to be buried in a forest somewhere in Argyll.

 Initially, David Gilroy was sent to HMP Edinburgh.
 The prison is not normally used to house prisoners who are serving life sentences, but Gilroy declined to be segregated from the general prison population.
 Gilroy was moved to HMP Shotts following threats from fellow prisoners at HMP Edinburgh.
 It was later reported that Gilroy had been attacked on his first day at HMP Shotts by fellow inmates and conveyed to hospital with a broken jaw after telling other prisoners that he would be released on appeal.

+In 2018, Robbie Coltrane's Critical Evidence covered the case.

 In 2019, Audible released a podcast on the case and Gilroy's appeals.

+In 2022, new Scottish parole rules were introduced, which mean Gilroy could be denied parole if he refuses to disclose where he hid Suzanne Piley's body.
+In 2025, a new bill, informally known as 'Suzanne's law', was proposed by the Scottish Government, which would mean failure to reveal her whereabouts must be taken into account by a parole board (under the current rules it is something they may take into account).

+In 2024, Crimewatch made a fresh appeal for information concerning the location of Suzanne's body.